-In fact, you can use it anytime you feel it’s necessary to add an extra layer of protection to your Internet connection, no matter where you are.
+In fact, you can do this anytime you feel you need to add an extra layer of protection to your Internet connection.

 For those who are interested to know a bit more about how a virtual private network protects your data on hotel WiFi and anywhere else, here is a quick explanation.

 Each time when you turn your VPN software on, it creates a secure encrypted tunnel for your data to travel through.

 This tunnel acts as an intermediary between your device and a remote VPN server, so all the data that is transmitted during a VPN session is solidly encrypted and nobody can read it.

 What is more, to be able to read your data, a hacker or snooper must actually know that the data is coming from you, and since a VPN disguises your IP address, this also becomes impossible.